Don’t we all want to quit using medication for anything especially anxiety?

-Learning to manage anxiety is not something simple that can be accomplished in the blink of an eye, but with the support of cognitive-behavioral therapy and some exercises, it is possible.
+Remember this, managing anxiety is not something simple, that can be accomplished in the blink of an eye.

 The most important thing to remember when implementing any strategy is not to put too much pressure on yourself to make it ‘perfect’ at first and to remember that you can always do better next time.